AlexanderMac/n-custom-errors/readme.md

   - `statusCode` - http status code for error.
   - `messageTemplate` - template for a message, must contains parameters in the following format: `${objectName} is not found`.
 To pass the parameters to the template, parameters must be an object with defined properties: `customErrors.getObjectNotFoundError({ objectName: 'user' })`.
 If parameters is a string, than this string will be used in an error message without template: `customErrors.getObjectNotFoundError('User with a name user1 is not found, please use another filter')`.

-- **isKnownError(err) **<br>
+- **isKnownError(err)**<br>
 Returns `true` if `err` is a registered custom error, `false` otherwise.

   - `err` - error object, **required**.

 - **get<errorName>Error(msg)**<br>
-*This function is added automatically when a new custom error is registered*.
+*This function is added automatically when a new custom error is registered*.<br>
 Creates a custom error with message `msg`, it can be the parameters object if an error is registered with `messageTemplate`.

   - `msg` - an error message, **required**.

 - **get<errorName>ErrorType()**<br>
-*This function is added automatically when a new custom error is registered*.
+*This function is added automatically when a new custom error is registered*.<br>
 Gets a custom error type.

 - **rejectWith<errorName>Error(msg)**<br>
 *This function is added automatically when a new custom error is registered*.
-Rejects promise with a custom error and a message.
+<br>Rejects promise with a custom error and a message.

   - `msg` - an error message, **required**.

 - **is<errorName>Error(err)**<br>
 *This function is added automatically when a new custom error is registered*.
-Returns `true` if `err` is a custom error, `false` otherwise.
+<br>Returns `true` if `err` is a custom error, `false` otherwise.

   - `err` - error object, **required**.